Contextual Inverse Optimization: Offline and Online Learning: The Online Setting: Initial Analysis and Intuition

 That is, we update the knowledge set by intersecting it with a collection of half-spaces.
 Thus, in general, the risk of the circumcenter being on the boundary of the knowledge set is a significant one.

 At a higher level, the greedy circumcenter policy suffers because it does not introduce sufficient tension for nature's problem.
 When nature tries to counter the policy, it is able to both inflict high regret and limit information collection for the decision-maker.
 This highlights that, in order to counter nature, the decision-maker needs to design a policy that \textit{induces} nature to trade-off instantaneous regret performance and the prevention of information collection.
 This would allow the decision-maker to accumulate information over time.
-As the decision-maker can only learn indirectly by forcing nature to reveal information about the nature of the costs, we refer to this phenomenon as \emph{inverse exploration}.
-In the next two subsections, we describe the dynamics of information collection and how to avoid the pitfalls of the greedy circumcenter policy presented in \Cref{lemma:insuff_circumcenter}.
+As the decision-maker can only learn indirectly by forcing nature to reveal information about the nature of the costs, we refer to this phenomenon as \emph{inverse exploration}. \Cref{lemma:insuff_circumcenter} is not overly conservative in the sense that the instances used to prove the result are simple sequences of linear objective functions with two actions available.
+In fact, the main driver of the result is the dynamics of information collection and how the knowledge set evolve over time.
+Therefore, in the next two subsections, we describe this dynamic in detail and how to avoid the pitfalls of the greedy circumcenter policy presented in \Cref{lemma:insuff_circumcenter}.